Last updated:

 Flexibility of integrations like other Shopify and other POS systems

-Experience for your sellers and consignors
+Experience for your vendors, consignors and sellers

 Pricing and customer support